 There are a lot of procurement systems on the market.
-Below we look at some options and to help businesses make the right decision, we outline our approach to procurement system specification and selection.
+In this article we look at some options.
+To help businesses make the right decision, we also outline our approach to IT system specification and selection.

 Amongst the array of cloud-based procurement systems on the market are the following:

 - Coupa Procurement is an enterprise procure-to-pay solution that aims to increase employee adoption by applying a consumer e-commerce shopping experience to procurement management processes.
 The system’s functionality spans the entire procurement lifecycle, from employee requisitions, through the approvals workflow, to invoicing and inventory management.
 Easy to implement and very capable, some organisations might find the level of customisation available to be limiting.

 - BravoSolution’s BravoAdvantage platform includes supplier value management, spend analysis (managing costs and compliance) and savings management in addition to providing the infrastructure to enable negotiating and managing contracts online, and online sourcing (tendering, eAuctions etc.).
 Going directly to the marketplace is a novel feature but perhaps not one that every organisation will require to implement for itself.

 - Zycus Procurement Performance also provides a to a full suite of procurement performance solutions including spend analysis, eInvoicing, eSourcing, contract management, supplier management, financial savings management, and procure-to-pay.
 Zycus’ offering is also tailored to specific industries and its client list includes global multinational corporations like Coca-Cola and Nestlé.

 If the above examples have piqued your interest, but the complexity or cost appear daunting – then perhaps our final example may be of interest: